Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 + Using Azure PowerShell, `Remove-AzResourceGroup -Name resourceGroupName`.
 + Using the CLI, `az group delete --name resourceGroupName`.

-## Extend your learning with Copilot
-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.

-+ How can I use Azure PowerShell or Azure CLI commands to add a virtual network peering between vnet1 and vnet2?
-+ Create a table highlighting various Azure and 3rd party monitoring tools supported on Azure.
-Highlight when to use each tool.
-+ When would I create a custom network route in Azure?

 ## Learn more with self-paced training